 With respect to the first belief, Campbell writes that ableism invites us to act as though defining or conceptualizing what it means to possess an able body and (sane) mind is a straightforward process.
 Ableism invites us to believe in a “corporeal standard”.
 Campbell notes, however, that this standard is elusive and largely defined by what it is not.
 In other words, we tend to think of the able body and mind (or “bodyminds”), simply as that which is not disabled, resulting in what Campbell refers to as “a game of circular reductionism”.

 The second core belief that Campbell describes in her theory of ableism is a persistent belief in the ability to divide humanity into neat categories of “able” and “disabled”.
-It is not difficult to show that this binary sorting process is fraught with problems.
-Indeed, I think of my own experience wrestling with whether or not I am disabled as a clear example of how it is not simple to draw a line between “able” and “disabled” people.
+It is not difficult to show that this binary is fraught with problems.
+Indeed, my own story of wrestling with whether or not I am disabled is a clear illustration of how it is not simple to draw a line between “able” and “disabled” people.
 Nonetheless, Campbell reminds us that ableism glosses over this incoherence and implores us to hold “stoically to the distinction between ableness and disabledness”.

 It is simple to show that ableism’s core ideas are flawed, nonsensical, or inaccurate.
 Campbell reminds us, however, that ableism is powerful, not because it is right or true or good, but because it emanates from privilege.
 Ultimately, Campbell’s theory of ableism suggests, among many other things, that there are powerful incentives to avoid being placed in the “disabled” category.

 Literacy education scholar Sara Kersten-Parrish writes about her reluctance to be placed in the “disabled” category.
 Kersten-Parrish is a deaf woman who, throughout her early life, passed for hearing.
 However, when the COVID-19 pandemic began, Kersten-Parrish found herself increasingly disabled by the sudden changes in routine communication practices, which rendered it impossible to rely on the communicative practices she had once used to compensate for her impaired hearing.
-For example, she suddenly found it difficult to read lips, both in person, due to masks, and in video conferencing sessions, due to technological constraints.
+For example, at the start of the pandemic, she suddenly found it difficult to read lips, both in person, due to masks, and in video conferencing sessions, due to technological constraints.

 Kersten-Parrish argues that the experience of being suddenly disabled by the onset of the pandemic led her to rethink her earlier ways of being a deaf person in a hearing world: